juev/awesome-stars/README.md

 ## Python

+- [jesse-ai/jesse](https://github.com/jesse-ai/jesse) - An advanced crypto trading bot written in Python
+- [vkbo/novelWriter](https://github.com/vkbo/novelWriter) - novelWriter is an open source plain text editor designed for writing novels.
+It supports a minimal markdown syntax for formatting text.
+It is written with Python 3 (3.6+) and Qt 5 (5.3+) for cross-platform support.
 - [hasherezade/password_scrambler](https://github.com/hasherezade/password_scrambler) - Password scrambler - small util to make your easy passwords complicated!
 - [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - Guide to securing and improving privacy on macOS
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.